Izan-Sola/Lily/PROJECT_OVERVIEW.md

 - The brain inlcudes a system (`saveFlawlessTurns.js`) to automatically records as many flawless turns as configurated in the `config.json` "trainingTurnWindow", and saves the entire conversation in ShareGPT format into a file named `pending_review.jsonl` to review and use as training data for finetuning.
 Flawless turns are such turns that execute without a single error or warning caused by the AI messing up.
 If a turn is not flawless, the entire conversation is dropped, and the count is restarted.
 <br>

+## Custom logger.

+- The brain inlcudes a custom logger used by calling `Logger(message, title)`.
+Displays a formatted log for visual clarity both in the terminal and, if available, a discord channel.
+Inlcudes the methods `info`, `warning`, `success` and `error`, each with a different color. "title" helps quickly identifying where each log is from, and the color the type of the log.

 # Main functionalities

 ## Discord

 ###### `src/discord/`

-- The main file is `discordBot.js`, containing all the logic for the discord bot functionality.
+- The main file is `bot.js`, containing all the logic for the discord bot functionality.
 Handling replies, voice calls, media...

 ### Features